 Well, this was a happy experiment.
 It was my first time cooking lentils!
 I guess I’m behind the times, but I kept hearing about how inexpensive, nutritious, and filling lentils were, so I started looking to see what goes into a good, thick Lentil Stew.
 Then I made my own version!

-I must have looked at 25 different ways to make lentil soup or stew.
-I finally decided to just make my own version and add a variety of ingredients (like carrots, celery, thyme, dill, garlic, etc) I found on various recipes that sounded like they would be good additions.
+I must have looked at 25 different ways to make lentil soup or stew and finally decided to just make my own version and add a variety of ingredients (like carrots, celery, thyme, dill, garlic, etc.).

 Scroll Down For a Printable Recipe Card At the Bottom Of The Page